TanStack/query/docs/src/pages/plugins/persistQueryClient.md

 ### `persistQueryClientSubscribe`

-This will subscribe to query cache updates which will run `persistQueryClientSave`.
+Runs `persistQueryClientSave` whenever the cache changes for your `queryClient`.
 For example: you might initiate the `subscribe` when a user logs-in and checks "Remember me".

 - It returns an `unsubscribe` function which you can use to discontinue the monitor; ending the updates to the persisted cache.
 - If you want to erase the persisted cache after the `unsubscribe`, you can send a new `buster` to `persistQueryClientRestore` which will trigger the persister's `removeClient` function and discard the persisted cache.